-From Gettysburg in the North to the battlefields along the Mississippi to the wars that raged in South, our Civil War Tours give a panorama of the major events that began and ended the Civil War.
+Join our expert historians on one of our Civil War tours!
+From Gettysburg in the North to Vicksburg and Lookout Mountain in the South, our Civil War Tours give a panorama of the major events that began and ended the Civil War.

 Discover the complexities of the Civil War and the South on this outstanding tour!
 The Mississippi River was the major interstate highway of the nineteenth century America.
 It was also the strategic focal point of the Civil War.
 Whoever held the great river would control the continent.
 Without it, neither side could supply itself, so both the Confederates and the Federals made it a key aspect of overall strategy.

 You will visit the sites and battlefields fought along the Mississippi River, including Memphis, Shiloh, Vicksburg, Port Hudson and New Orleans, in a trip designed to reconstruct the struggle for the river and the key transport routes of the Confederacy.